scalar-labs/scalar-terraform/docs/CassandraOperation.md

 JVM_OPTS="$JVM_OPTS -Dcassandra.replace_address_first_boot=<dead_node_ip>"
 ```

-You also need to modify the file `/etc/cassandra/conf/cassandra.yaml` If you relaced a seed node and a volume.
+You also need to modify the file `/etc/cassandra/conf/cassandra.yaml` If you replaced a seed node and a volume.
 * Remove the newly created Cassandra node IP from the seeds of the node.

 Finally you can start the Cassandra service.